Flatland (2007 Ehlinger film): Plot

 Realizing that time in Spaceland is short, at least for A Square, A Sphere brings him to Messiah, Inc. to finish his education on the gospel of Three Dimensions.
 Enthralled by the complex world of Spaceland, A Square posits about the existence of even higher dimension, which A Sphere dismisses.
 Meanwhile, A Square's intrusion into Spaceland has become a national emergency, which prompts the Spaceland Senate to call to him to appear for a hearing, to explain this breach of protocol of bringing a Flatlander into their midst.
 They claim that it will be viewed as an act of, and provocation for, war by their enemies, the X-Axis.

 A Square learns that the X-Axis wants to destroy Flatland as they consider it an abomination, contrary to the beliefs of the Great Senate.
 As the debate rages, an ailing A Square tries to explain his theory of multiple dimensions to an unsympathetic crowd.
 Air-raid sirens wail as A Square collapses from the overwhelming effects of gravity on his two-dimensional body and chaos ensues.

-A Sphere manages to send A Square back to Flatland as Messiah, Inc. is bombarded.
+A Sphere manages to send A Square back to Flatland as Messiah, Inc. is bombarded by the X-Axis, with A Sphere killed in the chaos.
 A Square wakes up on his bed and learns that preaching about a third dimension is illegal now.
 He finds B Square jailed and explains Spaceland to him, but fearing execution, B Square knocks A Square unconscious.
 Arriving home, A Square informs his wife that they are going to defect to the Northern Kingdom where he might be able to spread the gospel to a more open-minded populace.
 Soldiers arrive and A Square escapes with the help of Frau A Square's "war cry" that stuns them.
 Before he can reach the border, A Square is cornered by the soldiers whose attempt to kill him is thwarted by the Northern Kingdom army's attack.
 In the fracas, Flatland itself begins to disappear, until a voice welcomes A Square into another dimension.